 The Museo de America is a fantastic museum.
 Pity there's no english and it's hard to place items in context when there's no explanation, otherwise I'd give it a higher score.

 Cheap museum in a beautiful building.
-Only English translations are in the temporary exhibits, but the visuals alone are worth the 3 Euros admission p..
-Read more »rice.
+Only English translations are in the temporary exhibits, but the visuals alone are worth the 3 Euros admission price.
 Absolutely recommend!
-Can be seen in two hours or so, but you can spend more time there if you speak Spanish.
+Can be seen in two hours or so, but you can spend more time there if you..
+Read more » speak Spanish.